 Remember to complete all parts of the application form.
 If you think some parts don't apply, please write 'not applicable' or 'N/A' in the spaces provided.
-Make sure the information you provide is clear, accurate and appropriate to the job you are applying for.
-We will not make any assumptions about you or your skills and abilities, so if you don't tell us about them, we won't know.

-Make sure your application gets to us by the closing date.
+If you're submitting an offline application, remember to save a copy of your application before you submit it and make sure your application gets to us by the closing date.
 Applications received after the closing date will not normally be considered.

 If possible, please provide an email address for your referees as this will speed things up if you're successful.

 Types of application form

-There are 4 different application forms, depending on the type of job you are applying for.
+There are 4 different application forms, depending on the type of job you're applying for.
 Many of our jobs require you to fill in the standard version.

 Right to work in the UK

-We ask all candidates to bring proof of their right to work to their interview.
+We ask all candidates to bring proof of their right to work to their interview whether it is taking place in person or via a video call.
 If you're successful at interview, copies of this documentation will be kept on your personnel file.
 Please see the guidance attached to this page.

 Disclosure of criminal records